jack0son/web3-sendee/README.md

 **Just send it** ✔️

+_WIP - package in process of being extracted from dApp monorepo_

 Web3 microservice with self healing subscriptions and transactions.
 Easily spin up a web3 backend without worrying about transaction juggling, provider failures, or subscription reliability.
 Built with [📬 Wact](https://github.com/jack0son/wact).

 Run me as service, or start me from your dApp backend code.
-When I catch 🔥, it will be at a safe distance.
+When I catch 🔥 it will be at a safe distance.

 - ✔️ Self healing subscriptions (events, blockheaders)